mistersingh179/sidekik/notes/step_Pending.md

   - be able to repeat a previous tx faster
   - select previous tx as template, modify and repeat
   - name that tx something, so it can be repeated
+- change routes from /contracts to /setup-files unmounts contracts
+  - this means contracts loose all state

 # growth
 - setup goerli validator, get goerli eth & setup faucet to get eyeballs